roryl/lucee-book/structs.md

 # Structs

-Structs in Lucee are hashmaps meaning that struct members have a key to reference the member objects.
+Structs in Lucee are hashmaps meaning that struct members have a key to reference the member.

 ##Creating Structs